dzejzipl/dzejzipl.github.io/_drafts/2020-12-29-ATKeys-PartThird.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/1UOvhq0imuw" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-After the reboot, you need to touch key to login.
+After the reboot, you need to touch key to login to the workstation.
 Nothing more.

 ### No passwords.

-So, we have a
+So, we have configured and up-to-date our security key, we can logon to our workstation using those key, but what next?
+How to use that key with our browser?